 But the faith of the faithful will be tested to the limit by temptations from the alluring competition.
 Epson will need to increase their 3-blacks to 4-blacks (three blacks to a full quad black).
 Remember, matte black does not count because it is exchanged for photo black; it is one, or the other, not both.
 So the only printer with four blacks is the ColorSpan.
 Now that HP offers three blacks too, Epson is no longer holding any edge.
+All Epson can do with their 4880, 7880, 9880, and 11880 is pump the advertising and PR and use smoke and mirrors to address the faithful to convince them to update to the new Epson models rather than switching to HP and Canon.

-Because Epson was overwhelmed by Canon and HP during 2006, Epson is the most likely to produce new and better printers during 2007.
+Because Epson was overwhelmed by Canon and HP during 2006, Epson is the most likely to need to produce new and better printers during 2008.
 Their Epson 3800 was only a barely perceptible improvement.
 They will have to do better than this to win back serious professional production shops.
 But Epson will continue to do okay with individual photographers, individual artists, and people who are content with Epson the way they are now.
 The current Epson models are not bad (other than guzzling ink); they are simply no longer the cutting edge.
 Canon and HP are far ahead in innovative technology.